nejohnston/Sprout/README.md

 ┃    ┃     └── 📂 SearchPlantDetail      # Folder for the SearchPlantDetail component
 ┃    ├─── 📂 config                      # Folder for the static data
 ┃    ┃     ├── 📂 assets                 # Folder for the image files used in the project
-┃    ┃     └── 📂 data                   # Folder for the JSON files used in the project
+┃    ┃     └── 📂 data                   # (AKA RESOURCES) Folder for the JSON files used in the project
 ┃    ├─── 📂 containers                  # Folder for the React containers
 ┃    ┃     ├── 📂 AboutUs                # Folder for the AboutUs page
 ┃    ┃     ├── 📂 Alerts                 # Folder for the Alerts page